 - Salt Stick

-The WOD BOM guys state that their point of difference is that, rather than using sample packs, they always provide full size product offerings.
-An analysis of several months’ boxes (which are itemized on their website) shows that you will receive about twenty dollars more product than if you bought each product separately.
+The WOD BOM guys state that their point of difference is that, rather than using sample packs, they always provide full-size product offerings.
+An analysis of several months’ CrossFit subscription boxes (which are itemized on their website) shows that you will receive about twenty dollars more product than if you bought each product separately.

-Strength Crate is a more expensive subscription service than most of the opposition, with the ‘Game-Day’ Crate at $59.95 per month, and the G.O.A.T crate at $79.95.
-On top of this you have to pay $6 for shipping each month.
-For this you get 5-6 items in the ‘Game-Day’ crate and another 5-6 (presumably more costly) items in the G.O.A.T crate.
+Strength Crate are a more expensive CrossFit subscription boxes than most of the opposition, with the ‘Game-Day’ Crate at $59.95 per month, and the G.O.A.T crate at $79.95.
+On top of this, you have to pay $6 for shipping each month.
+For this, you get 5-6 items in the ‘Game-Day’ crate and another 5-6 (presumably more costly) items in the G.O.A.T crate.

-The expectation would be that, assuming that you are getting the same number of items as you do in competing boxes that cost around $20 per month less, you will get much higher quality products in your box.
+The expectation would be that, assuming that you are getting the same number of items as you do in competing boxes that cost around $20 per month less, you will get much higher quality products in your CrossFit subscription boxes.
 So do you?

 Here are the contents of a recent ‘Game-Day’ crate:

 - Born Primitive T-Shirt

 - Oral I.V.
 Hydration Formula

 - Clean Snatch Soap

 The most recent ‘G.O.A.T’ crate contained the following: